lolyu/aoi/books/understanding_linux_networking/07_tcp_max_conn/more_about_too_many_open_files.md

 ## summary
 * key factors:
 	* `fs.nr_open` limits the max length of the fd table of a single process, this is system level.
-	* ulimit `nofile` limits the upper bound of the fd that could be allocated, this is user level.
+	* ulimit `nofile` limits the upper bound of the fd that could be allocated for a single process, this is user level.
-	* `fs.file-max` limits the max number of the file objects of a single process, this is system level.
+	* `fs.file-max` limits the max number of the file objects of the system, this is system level.
 		* this limit could be bypassed by `root` user.

 ```